Have you ever locked eyes with a wild rhino?

 He identifies them in the distance.

-After walking through the park for a while, the moment arrives: we’re standing only 7 metres away from the ‘crash’ of 9 (crash being group).
+After walking through the park for a while, the moment arrives: there they are, 7 metres away - a crash of nine white rhinos grazing near a cluster of acacia trees.

 Andy is meticulous in ensuring our safety, providing detailed instructions on how to behave around the rhinos and always maintaining a safe distance.
 I feel like I’m in good hands and can fully immerse myself in the experience.